Low cost large van with a five-year warranty

-Compared to the very latest rivals, such as the VW Crafter and Ford Transit, it does roll around a lot more in the corners, and the steering is relatively slow, so more arm movement effort is required turning the wheel.
+Compared with the very latest rivals, such as the Ford Transit, VW Crafter and Mercedes-Benz Sprinter, it does roll around a lot more in the corners, and the steering is relatively slow, so more arm movement effort is required turning the wheel.

-If it wasn’t already obvious from the LDV’s boxy exterior, the age of the V80’s design is made plain by the cab environment.
+If it wasn’t already obvious from the LDV’s boxy exterior, the age of the V80’s design is made plain by the cab.

 Although there have been changes as part of the facelift introduced in late 2018, the dashboard design is basic, storage is limited and the vast expanses of light grey plastic clearly place cost-control ahead of luxury.
-Still, the plastic appears hard wearing, and if it’s not of the highest quality the cab does at least seem to be well put together.

 Somewhat unusually, the instruments are centrally mounted – which is good for LDV, as it makes the conversion between left- and right-hand drive cheaper.
 It does mean you have to look away from the straight ahead to check your speed, though.

-Some of the secondary controls are a little rudimentary.
+Prior to the facelift, some of the secondary controls are a little rudimentary.
 The cruise control, for example, consists of a single button, to switch it on and off, with no means to incrementally adjust the set speed.
-But hey, it works.
+But hey, it worked.

 Disappointingly, there is no DAB radio, and reception for the FM signal is quite poor - even on post-facelilft models with the fancy touchscreen (FM reception is very poor on these, it seems).

-The actual driving ergonomics gave us little cause for complaint, as the gear lever is close to the steering wheel and we were able to get reasonably comfortable with the range of adjustment available from the seat and steering wheel.
+The actual driving ergonomics are fine, as the gear lever is close to the steering wheel and we were able to get reasonably comfortable with the range of adjustment available from the seat and steering wheel.

 The seats are rather flat, however, which numbs the bum over time, with adjusters that are fiddly to use and feel flimsy.
 But there’s a decent amount of space for all three passengers and the floor is flat right across the cab – something that very few rivals manage.

-This is a very cheap van to buy – especially considering the included five-year warranty and roadside assistance.
-LDV has been offering extremely low cost five-year finance packages as well.
+This is a cheap van to buy – especially considering the included five-year warranty and roadside assistance.
+LDV often offers low cost five-year finance packages as well.

 We’d expect the bargain basement approach to extend to highly competitive servicing costs, but that is likely to vary between LDVs widely spread dealerships.

-However, there are few dealers (LDV is targeting a total of 30 by the end of 2017, and had just 24 at the CV Show earlier in the year) so you’ll either need to be nearby or prepared to travel to take advantage of this.
+However, there are few dealers (around 30) so you’ll either need to be nearby or prepared to travel to take advantage of this van's pricing.